abdullaqudrat/sweater_weather_api/README.md

-Sweater Weather API is an API built with Ruby on Rails.
-It suuplies endpoints for the user with location/weather/image information sourced from:
+Sweater Weather API is built with Ruby on Rails.
+It supplies endpoints for the user with location/weather/image information sourced from:

 * Google's Geocode API
 * Dark Sky API
 * Flickr API

+Sweater Weather API was built to provide information for the Sweater Weather App.

+Click [here](https://github.com/abdullaqudrat/sweater_weather_fe) to visit the Sweater Weather App Repo.

+Click [here](https://abdullaqudrat.github.io/sweater_weather_fe/) to visit the live app!

 ex requests: